HoldTheLettuce/freelance-job-filter/README.md

 ## Freelance USD Job Filter

-Fetches jobs from https://freelancer.com/ and filters them by USD currency -- Useful for filtering out employers that're outside the United States.
+Fetches jobs from https://freelancer.com/ and filters them by USD currency -- Useful for filtering out employers that are outside the United States.

 ## How-To
 Clone repository